-In a series of phone calls with both Governor Andrew Coumo and Attorney General Eric Schneiderman regarding the failure of the Attorney General’s office and Governor’s office to investigate directly related criminal complaints to this RICO & ANTITRUST Lawsuit, investigations which would implicate their State Defendant clients in this case in a multitude of crimes, the complaints became purposely corruption stalled for years.
+The Attorney General has now concluded that Investigations of the State Defendants complained of for FELONY MISCONDUCT with their offices by Plaintiff is now not only warranted but that such investigations have been wholly and ILLEGALLY derailed to Obstruct Justice through ACKNOWLEDGED AND ADMITTED CONFLICTS OF INTEREST.
+In a series of TAPED phone calls with both Governor Andrew Cuomo and Attorney General Eric Schneiderman’s offices regarding the failure of the Attorney General’s office and Governor’s office to investigate directly related Complaints of Felony Misconduct of Public Officials and Defendants in this RICO & ANTITRUST Lawsuit, which were filed and stalled with their offices, investigations which would implicate their State Defendant clients in this case in a multitude of crimes, it was learned that the complaints became purposely corruption stalled for years and nobody had done anything with them but conceal them in Violation of Procedural law and more.

-However, recently, the AG’s office made startling admissions that they could not investigate and had not investigated the complaints relating to these matters that have been with their offices for now years and further stated they could not continue representing anyone in this lawsuit, including the State Defendants in this Lawsuit, including their office and members of their offices, as they were wholly conflicted with the matters and would need to seek representative counsel to represent them in this Lawsuit.
-Further, they claimed they could not investigate the corruption stalled criminal complaints filed with their offices regarding a multitude of defendants in these matters for the same reasons.
-Plaintiff has been waiting since the time of the last call whereby the Attorney General stated,
+However, recently, the AG’s office made startling admissions that they could not investigate and had not investigated the complaints relating to these matters that have been with their offices for now years without any due process at all.
+Further, the AG’s office stated they could not continue representing anyone in this Lawsuit, including the 39 plus State Defendants in this Lawsuit, the AG’s office and members of the AG’s office, as they were wholly conflicted with the matters and would need to seek representative counsel to represent them in this Lawsuit.
+Finally, they claimed they could not investigate the corruption stalled Public Office complaints for Felony Misconduct by committed by their now former Client State Defendants filed with their offices for the same reasons.
+Plaintiff has been waiting to be contacted by the New Non-Conflicted Counsel since the time of the last call in April 2011 whereby the Attorney General stated,